Water Withdrawal Permits and Reporting

 The state's waters are used for domestic, municipal, agricultural, commercial, industrial, power, environmental and recreational purposes.
 Previously, only public water supply withdrawals required permits.
-The new law extends this requirement to all water withdrawal systems with the capability to withdraw 100,000 gallons per day or more ("threshold volume").
-The capacity is determined by totaling all groundwater and/or surface water sources independent of how they are plumbed or their designation, such as for redundancy, etc. Such systems (with some exceptions) must be permitted and water use reported annually on the designated Water Withdrawal Reporting Form (PDF) (1.4 MB).
-Please note that this form does not work with "Chrome" internet browser.
+The new law, effective in August 2011, extends this requirement to all water withdrawal systems with the capability to withdraw 100,000 gallons per day or more ("threshold volume").
+The capacity is determined by totaling all groundwater and/or surface water sources independent of how they are plumbed or their designation, such as for redundancy, etc. Such systems (with some exceptions) must be permitted and water use reported annually on the designated Water Withdrawal Reporting Form (PDF, 1.4 MB) Please note that this form does not work with "Chrome" internet browser.